RDL vs. SLDL: What’s the Difference?

 Typically, the Romanian deadlift is performed from the top down: the bar is unracked with a double-overhand or mixed grip and lowered to the desired height, at which point the hips are forcefully extended (pushed forward) to bring the bar back up to its starting position.

 A Stiff-Legged deadlift, on the other hand, generally starts from a dead-stop on the floor (as in a conventional deadlift), and involves some degree of lumbar flexion (low-back rounding).
-The hamstrings and lower back must work together to move the bar from the floor to a standing position.
+The hamstrings and lower back must work together to move the bar from the floor to our standing position.